wikimedia/mediawiki-services-function-orchestrator/README.md

 consulting most other pieces of code.
 As a result, most tests exercise the full system, focusing on particular execution paths.

+### Test Output Regeneration
+Sometimes a change to the orchestrator will make lots of inconsequential changes to the output (e.g., a function call is now expanded when it wasn't before).
+It can be tedious to update all affected tests.
+You can re-generate the expected test outputs by adding the `--regenerate-output` argument to the test runner command, e.g.

+`mocha test/features/v1/mswOrchestrateTest.js --regenerate-output --timeout 20000`

 <a href='argument-resolution'></a>
 ## Argument Resolution
 The orchestrator is also responsible for managing the execution of function